Wednesday, May 15th

 Mark WardMark Ward is the author of the collection Nightlight (Salmon Poetry, 2023).
 His chapbooks include Faultlines (voidspace, March 2024), Carcass (Seven Kitchens Press, 2020) and Circumference (Seven Kitchens Press, 2018).
 His poems have been published widely at home and abroad.
 He was Highly Commended in the 2019 and 2022 Patrick Kavanagh Awards and selected for the 2020 Poetry Ireland Introductions series.
 He has recorded poems for Arena, The Poetry Programme, Poetry File & Words Lightly Spoken.
 He is the founding editor of Impossible Archetype, an international journal of LGBTQ+ poetry.

-Buy Nightlife from Salmon Poetry and visit the poet's website.
+Buy Nightlight from Salmon Poetry and visit the poet's website.

 “In this powerful, energetic collection, the reader is asked to witness the performances, loving, erotic, fearful, which the body must endure.” — Andrew McMillan